Afrosofttech/Dokuwo/README.md

 <h2>Career portal</h2>

+This is a simple software that makes job applications easy and and brings together companies and potential employees.

 <h3>PLEASE attend to this.
 Its urgent</h3>

 create a router to easily navigate around.
 DO lemme know if you are having issues with it.
 I have once created a router.
 I just believe it needs to be improved for perfomance reasons